convexset/meteor-three-way/README.md

 ###### Binding: `value`

-There's nothing much to say about this simple binding...
+There's usually nothing much to say about this simple binding...

 ```html
 <input name="name" data-bind="value: name">
 ```

-Works with `input` and `textarea` tags.
+(It works with `input` and `textarea` tags.)

 ###### Binding: `checked`